 Given all of the above, dirt bikes will often cost much less than street bikes (some of which can even set you back hundreds of thousands of dollars), although it’s still possible to find some pretty costly dirt bikes, such as the 2021 Husqvarna 701 Supermoto ($17,000 plus) or the 2021 KTM 500 EXC-F (around $18,000 plus).
 If your main concern is finding a good bike that you can thrash around a bit, there are many great options available that are also affordable.

 Whether you choose to ride dirt bikes or street bikes, motorcycle insurance is always a necessity for protecting you and your bike.
 When it comes to motorcycle protection, Swann has you covered!
 You can check out our range of motorcycle and off road dirt bike insurance options available.
-If any of these motorcycle insurance options interest you, you can get a quote that suits you in under 1 minute!
+If any of these motorcycle insurance options interest you, you can get a motorbike insurance quote that suits you in under 1 minute!
 Ride safely knowing that you’re covered by Swann Insurance.